idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step01_moose_app.md

 This will create an executable (binary) file called `babbler-opt` in the application root directory that can be used to run simulations.
 In addition to the application code, the above command will also compile code available from [`moose/framework`](https://github.com/idaholab/moose/tree/master/framework).
 A MOOSE-based application always has the full power of MOOSE plus its own.

-!alert note title=Compiling C++ Code
+!alert note title=Compiling C++ code
-Each time a change is made to a C++ file, the application will need to be recompiled, by running `make`, for the changes to take effect.
+Each time a change is made to a C++ file, the application will need to be recompiled by running `make` for the changes to take effect.

 *For more information about compiling MOOSE applications, please visit the [application_development/build_system.md] page.*